fsmoothy/typeorm-fsm/README.md

 - `initial` - the initial state of the state machine
 - `persistContext` - if set to `true`, the state machine context will be saved to the database.
 Default value is `false`
 - `saveAfterTransition` - if `true`, the state machine will be saved to the database after each transition.
 Default value is `true`
-- `ctx` - initial context of the state machine
+- `data` - initial data for the state machine context
 - `transitions` - an array of transitions
 - `subscribers` - an object with subscribers array for events